suraj95/Learning-Resources/README.md

 ![alt text](./Images/Data_Heirarchy.png)

-This is a collection of pdfs related to Big Data, Machine Learning and Cloud that I have collected from my experience.
-I also have a lot of books, but I am not uploading them here due to memory limitations and copyright issues.
+This is a collection of pdfs and ebooks related to Big Data, Machine Learning and Cloud that I have collected from my experience.

 You can download most books from this Deep Web site called Imperial Library of Trantor- http://xfmro77i3lixucja.onion/